martinbogo/meshbbs/CONTRIBUTING.md

 ## Pull Request Process

 1. Update documentation as needed
-2. Add or update tests for your changes
+2. Add tests for your changes
 3. Ensure `cargo test` and `cargo clippy` pass
 4. Update CHANGELOG.md with your changes
 5. Submit pull request with clear description